 Answer: It depends on the level of cleaning needed, but you can never go wrong with chainmail.
 I recommend a brush and plastic scraper for daily cleaning and chainmail for heavy-duty cleaning, but some also use chainmail for daily maintenance.

 Customer Reviews for the Lodge Scrubbing Pad

-- “A must-have if you have lots of cast iron!”
+- Great if you have lots of cast iron.

 Those who were unhappy with this chainmail scrubber said they were disappointed that it was made in China when it came from an American company.
 A few thought the silicone insert was unnecessary or didn’t like how hard it was to clean.
 Not everyone thought it was worth the price they paid.
-People said:
+People didn’t like that:

-- “Doesn’t really get down into the edges of a pan.”
+- It didn’t get down into the edges of a pan